FK RFS

 FK RFS (also FC RFS) is a professional Latvian football club based in Riga.
 The club competes in the Virslīga, the top tier of Latvian football.
 It has existed in its current form since 2016, with predecessors dating back to 2005.

 The team traditionally wears a blue home kit and a white away kit.
-After almost six years at Jānis Skredelis Stadium, RFS moved its home matches to LNK Sporta Parks in 2022.
+After spending its first six years at Jānis Skredelis Stadium, RFS has played at the privately funded LNK Sporta Parks since 2022.

 RFS has won the Latvian championship three times (2021, 2023, 2024) and the Latvian Cup three times (2019, 2021, 2024).
 In 2022, the club was named Best Sports Club in Riga.
-That year, RFS became only the second Latvian club to qualify for the group stage of a European competition, following FK Ventspils in 2009–10, after defeating Linfield in the UEFA Europa Conference League play-off.
-In January 2025, RFS recorded the first-ever victory by a Latvian club in a UEFA Europa League group stage, defeating Ajax in the Europa League.
+That year, RFS became only the second Latvian club to qualify for the group stage of a European competition, following Ventspils in 2009–10, after defeating Linfield in the UEFA Europa Conference League play-off.
+In January 2025, RFS recorded the first-ever victory by a Latvian club in a UEFA group stage, defeating Ajax.